Wallington, London

 Wallington is a town in the London Borough of Sutton, South London, England, 9.9 mi south south-west of Charing Cross.
 Before the Municipal Borough of Beddington and Wallington merged into the London Borough of Sutton in Greater London in 1965, it was part of the county of Surrey.
 Wallington is a post town in the SM postcode area.
+By the 13th century, Wallington was partially known as Hakebrug for a bridge on the River Wandle.

 History

 The name "Wallington" derives from the Anglo Saxon "Waletone", meaning "village of the Britons".

 Wallington appears in Domesday Book of 1086 and was held by William the Conqueror.
 Its domesday assets were: 11 hides.
 It had 2 mills worth £1 10s 0d, 11 ploughs, 8 acre of meadow.
 It rendered £10.
 The historic village was situated somewhat to the north of the current town centre around what is now Wallington Bridge over the River Wandle.

 At the time of the Domesday book there were two mill ponds.
 The mill buildings have long been demolished, but the mill pond survives as The Grange boating lake.
 In the 1860s one Alfred Smee, surgeon to the Bank of England, constructed an elaborate garden on the north side of the Mill Pond, and wrote an illustrated book called "My Garden" in 1872.

 What was then called "Carshalton" railway station was opened in 1847 in the open fields to the south of Wallington because the owner of Carshalton Park objected to it being built near to Carshalton village.
 This acted as a spur to the development of the area and in the 1860s Nathaniel Bridges created a prestigious housing estate of gothic revival villas (architect E. L. Brock).
 To provide a church for the estate, Bridges sponsored the construction of Holy Trinity, and Wallington became a separate parish in 1867.
 The area around Holy Trinity Church is known as Wallington Old Town.
 In particular Clifton Road, Belmont Road and Park Road exhibit some imposing Victorian and Edwardian villas.
 This southward development continued towards Woodcote and by the time of the First World War the section of Woodcote Road to the south of the station had become the new High Street.

 Wallington High School for Girls was established in 1888 by a collective of nuns.